Three times a week, we do our podcast, Verdict with Ted Cruz.

 Imagine how they might treat our candidates next, talking about Democrat candidates.

-So that was you get terminated for that.
+So you get terminated for that.

-But the fact that that information was leaked, that was lack of minimization, which isn't within the own law on how you deal with That.
+But the fact that that information was leaked, there was lack of minimization, which is within the own law on how you deal with that, the fact that information is leaked and letting spies decide the fate of these.

 Now those that are opposed to what Donald Trump, what the president wants to do, are looking for the next target.